psi-im/win-installer/ReadME.txt

 ** Legal notice

    psi.nsi - NSIS script for installing Psi 0.10
-   Copyright © 2004-2005 Mircea Ionut Bardac (IceRAM)
+   Copyright © 2004-2005 Mircea Bardac (IceRAM)

+   Graphics (pctures, icons)
+   Copyright © 2005 Robert Martinez (MRAY)

    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License